Dayanara Torres: Return to Puerto Rico

-Return to Philippines
+Return to the Philippines

 In 2017, Torres returned to the Philippines to serve as a judge for Miss Universe 2016, along with guest appearances on Philippine television.

 In February 2017, Torres was asked if she could appear on a romantic TV series with her former boyfriend and leading man Aga Muhlach; she said she was more than willing to do so.

 Personal life

 Torres has two older brothers, José and Joey, and a younger sister, Jeannette.
 Upon completion of her high school studies at Colegio Santa Rosa in Bayamón, Torres expressed interest in going to dentistry college to become an orthodontist.

-While living in the Philippines, Torres was in a five-year relationship with Filipino actor Aga Muhlach (who is now married to Charlene Gonzalez, a Miss Universe 1994 top six finalist); Torres and Muhlach met on the set of her first Philippine film, Basta't Kasama Kita ("As Long as I'm with You").
+While living in the Philippines, Torres was in a five-year relationship with Filipino actor Aga Muhlach; Torres and Muhlach met on the set of her first Philippine film, Basta't Kasama Kita ("As Long as I'm with You").

 Torres married singer Marc Anthony on May 9, 2000, in Las Vegas, Nevada.
 The marriage resulted in two sons, Cristian Anthony Muñiz (b.
 February 5, 2001) and Ryan Anthony Muñiz (b.
 August 16, 2003).
 Their marriage was allegedly "rocky", and the two separated, after just two years of marriage, in summer 2002.
 They later reconciled and renewed their vows in a ceremony in Puerto Rico in December 2002.

 The couple's final separation came a year later in October 2003, with Torres filing for divorce in January 2004.
 The divorce was finalized June 1, 2004.

 In June 2014, a judge ruled in Torres's favor by approving a doubling of Anthony's monthly child support payments (from $13,400 to $26,800); Torres initially sought $123,426 when it was alleged that Anthony spent only 35 days with their children in 2012, but the court discovered that he spent 71 days with them.

 On February 4, 2019, Torres announced that she was diagnosed with skin cancer.
 In February 2020, she announced her completion of the last session of her radiation treatment, and shared a month later that she was cancer-free.